veritaserum27/KubernetesArgoHack/003 ACR Workflow/003 ACR workflow.md

     - AZURE_TENANT_ID
     - AZURE_SUBSCRIPTION_ID

-    The values will be the output from Step 6.
+    You can find these values in the Azure Portal, under App Registrations.

 8. In the Github Workflow, replace the following values:
     - AZURE_CONTAINER_REGISTRY: "your-azure-container-registry"